williamlegotyler/classicube-shaders-EXTENDED/README.md

 # how to install this shader
 Here are the steps to install this shader.

-1) download and install the enchanced classicube shader at:https://github.com/williamlegotyler/enchanced-classicube-shader
+1) download,install and enable the enchanced classicube shader at:https://github.com/williamlegotyler/enchanced-classicube-shader

 2) download reshade at(normal version):https://reshade.me/